Herdataspace/Herdataspace/README.md

 ## A bit about me

-- 🎓 Molecular Medicine MSc graduate - currently working as a Diabetes Research Technician.
+- 🔬 Diabetes Research Technician and Molecular Medicine graduate.

 - 🤖 Passionate about using data and ML technology to solve problems in molcular biology research, public health, sustainability, and for social good!